Nick3C/pinyin-toolkit/pinyin/readme.txt

 = Future Development [big, non-trivial, and/or unimportant changes] =
 * auto-submit card as entry to CC-CEDICT, HanDeDict, and CFDICT from within Anki
+* similarity search, no entry and <5 character then suggest from dict (search for other entry that 2 or more of same characters; MDBG online does this now)
 * enhanced auto-blanking selective blanking feature.
 Save the PREVIOUS values of each field somewhere when filling the fields [possibly in hidden html in each filled field].
 When doing a lookup check see if there is a change from the previous lookup value and the current value (i.e. if they have not been edited).
 If not edited then blank and replace, if edited then leve alone.
 * add a config tab to the Anki preferences window
 * consider viability of using English deck for MW lookup no matter what other settings are [planned distribution of all dicts]